Day 01:- Arrive in Delhi.

 Your morning visit of Khajuraho will take you to the different temples.
 The Khajuraho sight-seeing will take you to temples like Chaunset Yogini Kali Temple, Bharatji or Chitragupta temple that is composed of magnificent 11 headed pictures of Lord Vishnu, Lakshmana Temple, Mahadev Temple, Nandi & Vishvanath Temples and Shiva’s Visha Temple.
 The Parasvanath Temple of Khajuraho is the only Jain temple that still exists.
 The Javeri Temple is dedicated to the Hindu Lord Vishnu.
 The other temples you can visit are dedicated to Lord Brahma, Lord Adinath and Yamuna.

 Later transfer to airport to board flight for Varanasi.
 Arrive in Varanasi & transfer to hotel.
 The rest of the day is at leisure to discover the city or visit Sarnath.
 The evening Arti at the River Ganges Ghats is worth watching.
 Or a stroll in the busy bazaars of Varanasi also called Benaras or Banaras or Kashi will be quite interesting.
 Varanasi is said to be the oldest living city in the world, dating back to 5000 years.
 It has been the cultural and spiritual capital of North India for years.
 The belief of Hindus is that death in Varanasi leads to salvation.
 Varanasi is also known as the holy city of India or the city of temples, or the city of learning and also as the oldest living city on earth.
-Overnight is in Varanasi.
+Overnight in Varanasi.

 Day 09:- Tour of Varanasi and flight to Kathmandu.

 Your morning boat excursion on the river Ganges will take you to the different ghats.
 Two of most renowned ghats, Manikarnika and Harishchandra ghats, which are frequented by hundreds of devotees.
 These two ghats are quite famous not only for taking a holy dip, but also for cremation purposes.
 It is strongly believed by Hindus that whoever dies in Varanasi and gets cremated on bank of river Ganga achieves salvation, thereby releasing him from this birth cycle.
 You may witness numerous funeral pyres burning around in these ghats.
 Later you will be transferred to Varanasi airport in time for your flight to Kathmandu.
 On your arrival in Kathmandu, you will be transferred to your hotel.
-Overnight is in Kathmandu.
+Overnight in Kathmandu.

 Day 10:- Tour of important places in Kathmandu.